XRBASE/RavelTemplate/README.md

 If you want to be able to walk on a surface, make sure to add a collider to that gameobject

 ## Step 4
-Build your assetbundle by pressing Ravel->Build AssetBundles on the top navigation bar
+Save your scene (CTRL+S) and build your assetbundle by pressing Ravel->Build AssetBundles on the top navigation bar

 ## Step 5
 Your assetbundle named ravelassetbundle is created in the StreamingAssets folder and is now ready to be uploaded